 On January 13, 2017, we closed on an asset purchase agreement to acquire certain assets related to Scott County Community Hospital, based in Oneida, Tennessee (the "Hospital Assets").
 The Hospital Assets include a 52,000 square foot hospital building and 6,300 square foot professional building on approximately 4.3 acres.
 Scott County Community Hospital is classified as a Critical Access Hospital (rural) with 25 beds, a 24/7 emergency department, operating rooms and a laboratory that provides a range of diagnostic services.
 Scott County Community Hospital closed in July 2016 in connection with the bankruptcy filing of its parent company, Pioneer Health Services, Inc. We acquired the Hospital Assets out of bankruptcy for a purchase price of \$1.0 million.
-We expect the hospital, which has since been renamed Big South Fork Medical Center, to become operational during the third quarter of 2017, subject to the receipt of the necessary licenses and regulatory approvals.
-We believe that once the hospital becomes fully operational it will provide us with a stable revenue base, as well as the potential for significant synergistic opportunities with our Clinical Laboratory Operations business segment.
+The hospital, which has been renamed Big South Fork Medical Center, became operational on August 8, 2017.
+We believe that the hospital will provide us with a stable revenue base, as well as the potential for significant synergistic opportunities with our Clinical Laboratory Operations business segment.